Strato31/hackathon-lerobot-cube-bingo/README.md

 > Change `--resume` to `true` **after your first recording**.

 > [!NOTE]
 > You can change the `--dataset.single_task` to change the command prompt.
-For example "Pick and place one green cube at the top-left of the 3 by 3 grid.""
+For example "Pick and place one green cube on the top-left cell of a 2×2 grid (as shown on the card)."

 **BEFORE RECORDING**, take a look at the [dataset guidelines](#guidelines-for-collecting-data).